insanity54/ipfs-gateway/README.md

 - [ ] make the damn thing build without err
 - [ ] figure out better solution for hardcoded 'ipfs' hostname in nginx config (nginx container is meant to link to ipfs container)
 - [ ] add mechanism to pin a hash sent as an env var.
+This would be used to mirror the site on this node